Nolan Arenado Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (80 total, 1.3 per game).
+- Reds pitchers combine to give up 83 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Lively gets the start for the Reds, his fifth of the season.
-He is 3-3 with a 3.03 ERA and 29 strikeouts in 29 2/3 innings pitched.
+- The Reds will look to Abbott (1-0) in his second start of the season.

-- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he went seven innings, allowing five earned runs while giving up six hits.
+- The left-hander last pitched on Monday against the Milwaukee Brewers, when he threw six scoreless innings while giving up one hit.

-- In six games this season, the 31-year-old has amassed an ERA of 3.03, with 8.8 strikeouts per nine innings.
-Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.